Herbal KnowledgeFeb 2, 2022

 Wild Cherry (Prunus serotina) bark has been traditionally used in herbalism, while the wood is prized by cabinetmakers and woodworkers.
 The fresh bark smells like Almonds, due to the phytochemical benzaldehyde.
 Also known as Black Cherry, Wild Cherry was one of the most popular herbs used by Native Americans and later European pioneers.
 The plant is in the Rosaceae or Rose family and related to many fruit trees, and as the family name suggests, Roses.

-We use Wild Cherry bark in Herbal Respiratory Relief™ and Kids Cough Crusader™.
+We offer Wild Cherry bark as a single herb extract and as an ingredient in Herbal Respiratory Relief™ and Kids Cough Crusader™.

-Flavor profile: Sweet, fruity, characteristic with a slightly astringent mouthfeel
+• Flavor Profile: Sweet and fruity with a slightly astringent mouthfeel

 Yerba Santa